AlfredA93/orchard-farm-weather/README.md

 # Orchard Farm Weather Data Collection

-Orchard Farm Weather Data Collection is an app for employees of Orchard Farm, Suffolk UK, to input weather data that they have collected for each day.
-This app then inputs this data into a spreadsheet and brings back a chart of the data, so the user can see the changes in the weather since 1993.
+Orchard Farm Weather Data Collection is an app for employees of Orchard Farm, Suffolk UK.
+It is used to input weather data that they have collected for each day.
+This app then inputs this data into a spreadsheet and brings back a chart of the data, so the user can see the changes in the weather that date since 1993.
 The applications aim is to collect data for future use and display comparative historical data with the aim of atmospheric insight - to make the user aware of weather changes and how climate change is affecting the area in Suffolk.
 You can visit the site [here](https://orchard-farm-weather-9b130ffa81fb.herokuapp.com/).

 ![am i responsive](/assets/documentation/images.webp/amiresponsive.webp)

 ## Design and Inspiration
 ------
-- I was inspired to make a weather data collection app due to living and working on a farm with my parents during the pandemic.
-I learnt so much during my time there and was interested in how each day they wrote down the rainfall each day by hand in their diary.
+- I was inspired to make a weather data collection app from living and working on a farm that my parents managed.
+I learnt so much during my 3 years there between 2019-2022.
+I was interested how each day they wrote down the rainfall each day by hand in their diary.
 I wanted to create an application that could span generations and the data be safe and accessible from anywhere with an internet connection.
 - Below is the flowchart I created as a guide when I was first visualising how the code would be represented.

 ![flowchart](/assets/documentation/images.webp/flowchart.webp)

 ## How to use
 ------
 Orchard Farm Weather Data Collection is a terminal based data input application.
-The steps are simple to follow and the user is guided through the prompts in terminal.
+The steps are simple to follow and the user is guided through the prompts in the terminal.
 Through the apps progression, the user will go through the following:
 - Enter Today's Date
 - Enter Rainfall in millimeters on this date
 - Enter Lowest Temperature in Celcius on this date